AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ## Potential Motivations

-1. I know nothing - I want to know why I keep losing my memory for hours at a time.
+2. I want to find out what happened to my village.
-2.
+3. I want to find out if I caused the ward to fail.

-### Option 2 - I know a little
+4. I want to find out why I keep losing my memory for hours at a time.

-- Gimmick - I just discovered I have DID, characterized by frequent episodes of memory loss when my Alter(s) take control of my body.
-I have no idea how many Alters I have.
+5. I want to meet and integrate my Alters.
-- Conflict - My village was destroyed during a period of amnesia and I was the only survivor.
+6. I want to find out why I have DID (unknown early childhood trauma).
-- Want - I want to know what happened to my village.
+7. I want to find my birth parents.

 ## Inspiration and Ideas